aspardog/eu-thematic-reports/html/R3/text/title-&-scroll.md

 ## businesses face unnecessary red tape.

-#### While legal experts give high scores to transparency across the EU, people’s confidence in their ability to obtain public information through requests is generally low.
+##### Among different state institutions, people in the EU perceive political parties as the most corrupt.

+##### Across the EU, most respondents believe government actions to control corruption are ineffective.

+##### Most people across the EU believe that local authorities provide accessible information.

-#### While legal experts in the EU believe business regulation is predictable and evenly enforced, they say that starting and operating a business in the EU is unnecessarily complicated.
+##### Although legal experts say business regulations in the EU are predictable and evenly enforced, they agree that navigating the startup process remains unnecessarily cumbersome.

-#### Regions with higher levels of development have higher expert scores in indicators related to administrative proceedings, regulatory enforcement, and property rights.